 Nedernet Troubleshooting Guide

 A computer network is a complex organism, and its functionality depends on many components and systems.
 Occasionally any of these can fail.
-When this happens, we're interested in restoring the network as quickly possible -- probably as interested as you are.
+When this happens, we're interested in restoring the network as quickly as possible.

 What You Should Try Before Calling